BooDoo/fee/Readme.md

       - controller.coffee
 ```

-Supplying the `--no-route` flag will tell eliza not to add a route to the `core/routes.coffee` file for the component.
+Supplying the `--no-route` flag will tell fee not to add a route to the `core/routes.coffee` file for the component.

-Supplying the `--bare` fag will tell eliza not to add any subdirectories under `<cmpt>`, only a controller file.
+Supplying the `--bare` fag will tell fee not to add any subdirectories under `<cmpt>`, only a controller file.

 ### server

-`eliza server`
+`fee server`

-Starts the eliza (express) server.
-The one caveat here is that it expects two environment variables to be set: `APP_ROOT` and `PORT`. eliza needs `APP_ROOT` to know where to look for files, etc. If `PORT` isn't in the environment, it'll default to 3000.
+Starts the fee (express) server.
+The one caveat here is that it expects two environment variables to be set: `APP_ROOT` and `PORT`. fee needs `APP_ROOT` to know where to look for files, etc. If `PORT` isn't in the environment, it'll default to 3000.

-The Makefile that is generated has a `dev` command which will run the `eliza` server command through the env.sh file.
+The Makefile that is generated has a `dev` command which will run the `fee` server command through the env.sh file.
 That file is where the environment variables should be defined.

 ## License